-Four alternate food plans are available, varying in price from \$600-\$1200.
+Alternate a la carte meal plans are available, ranging in price from \$825-\$1200.
 All residence hall students, except those living in Campion are required to purchase a plan.
 Campion students can use existing kitchen facilities and choose not to purchase a plan.
 For information contact the Director of Resident Student Services, 626-5920.